BobaBoard/boba-docs/docusaurus/docs/engineering/start-developing/bobafrontend.md

 ### You can now continue with the rest of the instructions. ###
 ```

-If you make changes to BobaComponents and want to see them reflected in BobaFrontend run `yarn run build` in the bobaboard-ui folder.
+If you make changes to BobaComponents and want to see them reflected in BobaFrontend run `yarn run build` in the boba-frontend folder.
 BobaFrontend should pick up the changes when the website is reloaded.

 ### Running BobaFrontend